taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 Thank you very much for your constructive suggestions and valuable comments on our paper entitled "Self-Rotation-Robust Online-Independent Vector Analysis with Sound Field Interpolation on Circular Microphone Array" `(SIP-2023-0063)`.
 We have carefully revised the manuscript according to the comments.
-Comments from reviewers are quoted with gray box like:
+Comments from reviewers are quoted with gray boxes like:

-> This is an example for quotations of comments from reviewers.
+> This is an example of quotations of comments from reviewers.

-We will provide a point-by-point reply that explains reviewers' comments.
+We will provide a point-by-point reply that explains the reviewers' comments.
-For the reviewers' convenience, we have marked modified parts as red.
 The notations and citations used in this letter are the same as in the revised manuscript.

+For the convenience of the reviewers, we have also included the difference between the corrected manuscript and the original manuscript.
+In the differences, the added parts are indicated in blue, and the deleted parts in red.

 <div style="page-break-after:always"></div>